 If I am considering entering a competition that I have not previously, I research the juror (their background; their taste in photographs; and the type of photographs that they have previously awarded) and view winning entries from past years.
 As a desert landscape photographer working nearly exclusively in monochrome, there is little chance that I’ll be accepted into a competition that typically awards color photography with an emphasis on social commentary.
 Save your money and time - find the competitions and jurors that are a better fit for your work.

 You are visiting the Journal of fine art landscape photographer Michael E. Gordon.
 Please follow the navigation links at the top of this page for additional photographs and information.
-The old blog (2006-2020) has been retired but is archived and all articles remain available for reading.
+The old blog (2006-2020) has been retired but all articles remain accessible.
 You can also find Michael on Facebook and Instagram.